Clario Software Engineer Salary in Greater Bengaluru | ₹1.67M-₹1.72M+ | Levels.fyi

 The median Software Engineer compensation in Greater Bengaluru package at Clario totals ₹1.72M per year.
-View the base salary, stock, and bonus breakdowns for Clario's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Clario's total compensation packages.
 Last updated: 10/1/2025

 Company